LavanyaThampi/DSAIRPFeb25/session_05.md

 -Artifficial General Intelligence aims to perform any intellectual task that a human can do.
 It has the ability to plan, solve complex problems, and adapt to new situations, with general learning capabilities across multiple domains.
 -eg: self driving car
 ## History of Artificial Intelligence
-i) 1940-1950-> Alan Turing -> proposed the concept of a machine that could simulate any human intelligence, which became known as the Turing Machine.
-Also introduced the Turing Test, a method to determine if a machine could exhibit intelligent behavior. ii) 1950->John McCarthy, Marvin Minsky, Nathaniel Rochester, and others coined the term "Artificial Intelligence". iii) 1956-> Birth of AI iv) 1960-1970-> ELIZA -a chatbot created by Joseph Weizenbaum and SHRDLU - a program that could understand simple commands in a block world.
+1) 1940-1950-> Alan Turing -> proposed the concept of a machine that could simulate any human intelligence, which became known as the Turing Machine.
+Also introduced the Turing Test, a method to determine if a machine could exhibit intelligent behavior.
+2) 1950->John McCarthy, Marvin Minsky, Nathaniel Rochester, and others coined the term "Artificial Intelligence".
+3) 1956-> Birth of AI
+4) 1960-1970-> ELIZA -a chatbot created by Joseph Weizenbaum and SHRDLU - a program that could understand simple commands in a block world.
-v) 1980-> The backpropagation algorithm in neural networks to  allowing systems to learn from data and improve over time. vi) 1990-> IBM developed Deep Blue. vii) 2000-> Machine learning algorithms became more sophisticated, with the rise of support vector machines and decision trees.
+5) 1980-> The backpropagation algorithm in neural networks to  allowing systems to learn from data and improve over time.
+6) 1990-> IBM developed Deep Blue.
+7) 2000-> Machine learning algorithms became more sophisticated, with the rise of support vector machines and decision trees.
-Companies like Google, Facebook, and Amazon began using AI to improve services like search, recommendations, and advertisements. viii) 2010-> Development of Deep Learning. ix) 2020-> AI became increasingly integrated into daily life with applications in autonomous vehicles, healthcare, robotics, finance, entertainment, education and more.
+Companies like Google, Facebook, and Amazon began using AI to improve services like search, recommendations, and advertisements.
+8) 2010-> Development of Deep Learning.
+9) 2020-> AI became increasingly integrated into daily life with applications in autonomous vehicles, healthcare, robotics, finance, entertainment, education and more.
 Advances in transformer models, like GPT-3 and BERT, allowed for more advanced language understanding and generation.
 ### Perceptron
 Perceptron is a type of linear classifier used for binary classification tasks.
 It will classify input data into one of two possible classes.